cringgaard/ATNLP-Seq2Seq/README.md

 A repo for our course project in the Advanced Topics in Natural Language Processing at UCPH

 # Running the code
+## Requirements
-To run the code first install the requirements\.
+To run the code first install the requirements
+## Fetch dataset
-Then run scan_dataset.py to create the dataset\.
+Then run scan_dataset.py to create the dataset
+## running the experiments
 Then you can run:
 * experiment_1.py
 * experiment_2.py